Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Surrogate Solver Implementation

 The dataset for training the surrogate solver is generated as follows.
-We evaluate all ${\sim}140{,}000$ binary mixtures in our full COSMO-RS dataset and identify those for which mod.
-UNIFAC predictions are feasible, i.e.\ systems composed exclusively of functional groups supported by the mod.
+We evaluate all ${\sim}140{,}000$ binary mixtures in our full dataset and identify those for which mod.
+UNIFAC predictions are feasible, i.e., systems composed exclusively of functional groups supported by the mod.
 UNIFAC model.
 For each such mixture, we compute discretized \gls{gmix} curves over 401 equally spaced compositions in the interval $[0+\epsilon,1-\epsilon]$, and for temperatures ranging from $280\,\mathrm{K}$ to $380\,\mathrm{K}$.
 Using the DISCOMAX discretized \gls{gmix} minimization procedure described in the main Algorithm, and relying solely on the thermodynamically exact discrete $\arg\min$, we obtain the corresponding phase splits for each system.
 We first create a mask for where \gls{gmix} is negatively curved, and then place the feed composition in the center of that region, assuming that only one major two-phase region exists.
 We used the same method for generating the training dataset.
-This is an inherent limitation of the surrogate solver, which does not condition on a feed composition; incorporating the feed as an additional input would increase the dimensionality of the problem and require substantially more training data.
+The surrogate solver itself predicts binodal phase compositions directly from a \gls{gmix} curve and therefore does not require a feed composition for isolated tie-line prediction.
+However, if these predicted phase compositions are used in a differentiable flash or process calculation (where the feed composition is specified), it can also not guarantee that the predicted phase compositions are mass balance-feasible.

 From the initial set of UNIFAC-compatible mixtures, we are able to generate \gls{gmix} curves for 82,215 systems, of which 5,224 exhibit a liquid-liquid split.
 This yields the complete surrogate-solver training dataset.